Disabled Children Team

 A child or young person with an Education Health and Care (EHC) plan may be eligible for a range of support services to minimise the impact of their special educational needs on their access to activities of daily living.
 Being eligible for an EHC plan, however, does not mean that a child will be eligible for the Disabled Children’s Teams services, in the absence of conditions described above.
 For children with special educational needs, services will be offered to them that are proportionate to the impact of their disability.

 - For more detailed information, download our Threshold and Eligibility Criteria for the Disabled Children’s Team (PDF, 139KB)

 The Ministry of Justice has developed a toolkit for parents and carers to make financial decisions on behalf of young people from ages 14 to 25 who may lack the mental capacity to make decisions for themselves.

 Visit the Ministry of Justice website (external link) where you'll find versions of the toolkit in web, print and easy-read formats.

 The council can provide transport to support your child to attend a special school if you live outside the distance requirement, which is a walking distance of two miles from your home to the special school if your child is under 8 years or three miles if your child is 8 years old or over.
 However, for a child with Special Educational Needs or a disability, the nearest suitable school may well be further away than for other pupils, and walking may not be an option.

-In this case, the council provides a home to school transport service for pupils.
-For more information please see our SEND travel policy 2018-2020 (PDF, 201KB)
+In this case, the council provides a home to school transport service for pupils - see the SEND travel policies.

 The button below will take you to the transport application form if you have not applied before.
 If you have applied and received transport before, you are only required to submit another form if your details or circumstances have changed.